pbw20/academic-kickstart/content/home/about.md

 # Biography

-Philippe is a Lecturer in Biological Chemistry and Chemical Analysis at De Montfort University, Leicester.
-His research interests include computational enzymology, theoretical chemistry, computational bioanalysis, and cheminformatics.
-He is a Member of the Royal Society of Chemistry, and Royal Society of Biology, and a Fellow of the Higher Education Academy, and Linnean Society of London.
-In 2018 he was named in the prestigious Forbes Magazine 30 Under 30 Listing in Science & Healthcare, Europe.
+The Wilson Lab is situated in the Leicester School of Pharmacy at De Montfort University, Leicester.
+Our research interests include computational enzymology, theoretical chemistry, computational bioanalysis, and cheminformatics.
+We work with collaborators internationally and have strong industry connections.